All Episodes

 I mean, we're talking about supplanting Middle East oil.

-I'm not frankly too concerned about that.
+I'm not frankly, too concerned about that.

-I had I almost fell off my seat.
+I almost fell off my seat.

-You got a Gallup poll, you got a Wall Street Journal NBC poll, all the polls now show that the American people want to access their own resources.
+All the polls now show that the American people want to access their own resources.

-You can't see the oil rig gang.
+You can't see the oil rig, gang.

-Katrina didn't elicit any oil spills, the new technology has never been safer, or do you want to go on living with a lower standard of living thanks to environmental defense, the natural resources defense council, and the Sierra Club.
+Or do you want to go on living with a lower standard of living thanks to environmental defense, the Natural Resources Defense Council, and the Sierra Club?

 The choice is clear.